 Just now and then a car passed by on the road which was going next to the sea.
 The deepest point of the lake was 43 m but we paddled on the right-hand side and were able to see the ground of the lake as it was not that deep here.
 There were plenty of rocks on the ground of the lake and that’s probably also the reason why the water of the lake felt warmer than the air (15C).

 At 4.30 pm Caj left us to get the Car and we transported his car to the next sand beach where we agreed to meet.
 As the wind came sidewards towards us it was a bit harder to paddle.
 Caj arrived at the sand beach before we were able to reach it.
 We carried our packrafts to the shore, deflated our packrafts and packed our gear into the car.

 While I was wearing only sandals the last 4 days it was now time to wear my hiking boots – Lundhags Jaure Light hiking boots.

 This night we decided to stay in a cabin as most of our gear was wet and we had plans to drive to Norway to see the Arctic Sea which is just a one-two hours drive away from Sevettijärvi.

 Once we arrived at the Peuralammen Camping in Sevettijärvi we had a pancake, booked a sauna and hanged our clothes to dry.

-The cabin including pandcakes, coffee, tea and sauna was 74 EUR which is reasonably priced and actually quite cheap for an accomodation in Finland.
+The cabin including pancakes, coffee, tea, and the sauna was 74 EUR which is reasonably priced and actually quite cheap for accommodation in Finland.
 At 10.30 we fell asleep with a few mosquitoes flying around in our cabin.

 There was also some sort of art hanging from the tree – a lot of postcards arranged in the shape of Finland, with postcards from different places in Finland.